Jaylen Brown scores 32 points; Celtics rout Wizards 144-102

 They pushed the lead to 20 – 80-60 – on Al Horford’s 3 from the top of the key three minutes into the second half.

+”We became stagnant and weren’t moving the ball,” Caldwell-Pope said. ”We couldn’t get a shot moving to the basket.
+They played great defense.
+They switch one-to-five and make it tough.”

-Boston led by 25 points after three quarters, allowing coach Ime Udoka to rest his starters.
+Boston led by 25 points after three quarters, allowing Udoka to rest his starters.

 EXPERIMENTING